harvesthill/reddit-wiki-archive/steroids/trestolone.md

 &gt;
 &gt; I have pretty bad pubertal gyno that Tren fucks with.
 I ran MENT paired with EQ, and didn’t touch an AI for my entire cycle.
 Nothing.
 At.
 All.
 Not a single side effect, other than getting swole as fuck.
 When I bumped it from 350 to 700, I couldn’t control my BP even with lots of cardio and meds, so I had to lower it back to 350.
 That's it.
 &gt;
-&gt;It’s almost like today’s MENT is a different drug alltogether from those old threads.
+&gt;It’s almost like today’s MENT is a different drug altogether from those old threads.
 Maybe synthesizing techniques have changed and it slightly altered things since then?
 Maybe guys had themselves under the *placebo effect* seeing all these sides that they expected so badly?
 I assume it’s the latter. *Anyhooo*.
 Yeah.
 That’s the *real* story.

 Here's some ***more recent***—and hence relevant—Compound Experience Threads: